brtwrst/aoc-tools/README.md

             }
             ```

-* Dict (when input is formatted as a line of key value pairs)
+* Dict (when input is formatted as lines of key value pairs)
     * Example Input
         ```
         ab-cd